aspose-words/Aspose.Words-Documentation/net/developer-guide/printing-a-document-programmatically-or-using-dialogs/_index.md

 {{% alert color="primary" %}}

-The **AllowSomePages** property allows you to select a range of pages for printing if the value of this property is True.
+The **AllowSomePages** property enables you to select a range of pages for printing if the value of this property is True.
 By default, all pages in the range are selected for printing.

 {{% /alert %}}